evolkmann/evolkmann/README.md

 I spend most of my working time on customer projects at [Exportarts](https://www.exportarts.io), a web-design and web-development company which I co-founded in the end of 2017.
-Besides that, I am still part-time employed as a software developer at a German healthcare provider where I started in late 2014.
+Besides that, I am still part-time employed as a software developer at a German healthcare provider where I started in late 2014 after I finished school.
 I combine the knowledge and experiences from both working contexts and try to create as much synergy as possible.

 I am thankful for the open source community and all the tools and projects that it provides.
 After all, I would not be able to follow my passion without it.